Smart Home Cinema – Voice Control

 • no lock-in to a new ecosystem

-Voice assistants and TriggerCMD are used as the command path, but the movie playback itself remains on the user’s Windows machine.
+Voice Assistant Edition remains available for users who prefer Alexa or Google Assistant workflows.
+In that setup, the assistant and TriggerCMD act as the external command path, while the movie playback itself still remains on the user’s Windows machine.

 Smart Home Cinema local-first differences